ksafranski/tetra/README.md

 #### Update

-Update (`PUT`) requests can be made by specifying the user in the URL then posting the data to be modified (supports partials).
+Update (`PUT`) requests can be made by specifying the user in the URL then posting the data to be modified.

 #### Delete